Part Six: The Grand Tour

 Mary Bennet 1804-1878

 Augusta Mary Bennet was born at Goodwood, the Sussex estate of the Dukes of Richmond.
 She was the natural daughter of the 3rd Duke, Charles Lennox and his ‘housekeeper’ Mrs Mary Blesard Bennet, who was 30 years his junior, a former actress, and possibly a widow.
-The 1st Duke, Charles’ grandfather, had been the illegitimate son of King Charles II thus Mary was born into great wealth and a significant position in society, despite her illegitimacy.
-The Duke had married Lady Mary Bruce but the marriage did not produce any issue.
+The 1st Duke, Charles’ grandfather, had been the illegitimate son of King Charles II, thus Mary was born into great wealth and a significant position in society despite her illegitimacy.
+The Duke had married Lady Mary Bruce but their marriage did not produce any issue.
 Only after Duchess Mary’s death in 1796 did he begin his relationship with Mary Bennet, a noted beauty.
 The liaison produced three daughters: Elizabeth (d.
 1807), Mary and Caroline.
 When the Duke himself died, also in 1807, his title and estate passed to his nephew, the son of his younger brother George.

 In 1824, Mary and Caroline met William Light at the studio of the popular portrait painter Miss Charlotte Jones; from then on Mary and William became inseparable.
 As a close friend of her cousins, the Napier men, it was natural that William should often be in Mary’s company and an affection arose between them.
 She was 20, he was 38, but age was not necessarily an obstacle to their relationship at the time.
 She may have been besotted with the dashing older man who had an impressive military record full of adventure and danger, together with the extra frisson of his exotic heritage.
 The pair exchanged passionate letters in which he claimed he was not worthy of her, being without any fortune or prospects, to which Mary dismissively replied that she cared not if they were ‘as poor as church mice, for love would conquer all.’
 Easy for a wealthy heiress to say.
 They were married in London in October 1824 and soon left for an extended honeymoon, a Grand Tour.
 It would be three years before they returned home.